Thompson Sampling in Function Spaces via Neural Operators: Experiments

 \section{Experiments}

-We evaluate our NOTS algorithm on PDE benchmark problems, 2D Darcy flow and a shallow water model, discretized on regular grids suitable for Fourier Neural Operators \citep{Li2021fno}, our main surrogate model.
-Our results are compared against a series of representative Bayesian optimization and neural Thompson sampling deadlines.
-More details about our implementations and further experiment details can be found in the supplement.
+We evaluate our NOTS algorithm on two popular PDE benchmark problems: Darcy flow and a shallow water model.
+Our results are compared against a series of representative Bayesian optimization and neural Thompson sampling baselines.
+More details about our implementations and further experiment details can be found in \autoref{app:experiments}.
+Code for our experiments will be made available online.\footnote{Code repository: \url{https://github.com/csiro-funml/nots}}